Nyaa Torrents: Website

-The site has video source rules, for example, DVD video is limited to 1024×576, while UHD is limited to an upwards of 3840×2160p.
+The site has video source rules, for example, DVD video is limited to a resolution of 1024x576, while UHD is limited to resolutions upwards of 3840×2160.
 This is for maintaining the original quality of the video.

 Users cannot add watermarks, or lower the quality to a worse video codec.
 "Shitposting" consistently may result in a ban.
 Content restrictions include having only content from China, Japan, and Korea.

 Categories

 Categories are split into Anime, Audio, Literature, Live Action, Pictures, and Software.
 Each have their own subcategories, for example Audio is split in lossless and lossy.

 Users can also use Filters, which filter out the torrents to no remakes and trusted (uploaders) only.

 Entries

 Uploads are split into green, red, orange, and grey entries.
 Green entries are torrents uploaded by trusted users.
 Red entries (remake) are torrents that match any of the following: